CUPPA Scholarships and Fellowships

 Peter Skosey talks with a student and Thelma Jackson, former department assistant in Urban Planning and Policy.

 CUPPA’s Last Mile Fund was established in January 2021 to provide much-needed scholarship support for CUPPA undergraduate students who are within 30 credit hours of graduation and in good academic standing, but have a financial hold on their account preventing registration for their final classes.
 There are various reasons why some of our students find themselves in this difficult financial predicament.
 Examples at CUPPA include: their part-time job being eliminated (especially evident during the pandemic); needing to quit their job in order to care for a sick family member; having simply exhausted student loans and other forms of financial aid; and, in one case, a student burdened by unexpected costs related to a home fire.
 Recognizing the need, the CUPPA Alumni Association devised a remarkable way to help these students.
 With significant support from its founding president and BNSF Railway, members of the Alumni Association have stepped up to endow the Last Mile Fund so that contributions made to the fund will continue to grow and provide emergency relief to eligible students in perpetuity.
-Please check application for information about deadlines.

 The Anna B. Memorial Scholarship Award Heading link